Artificial Hip Joint – What Will Be Possible in the Future?

 • Recyclable implants: Materials that are reusable or biodegradable reduce environmental impact.

-• Resource-efficient production: Additive manufacturing saves material and energy compared to conventional production.
+• Resource-conserving Production: Additive manufacturing saves material and energy compared to conventional manufacturing.

 Challenges and ethical issues related to artificial hip joints